 My next entrepreneurial adventure was a Chinese cooking school in Key West that took the “fear out of frying” for hundreds of students.
 This was the traditional ‘hands on”, chop-and-chat format using recipes.
 But I realized people seldom ventured past the recipes I gave them, so I created a “roadmap” that encouraged people’s creativity.

 With “Wok Star“, I developed a visual approach to cooking.
 It’s the difference between having a road map (my visual approach) versus having a list of directions (recipes).
 My own personal trials and tribulations of learning from my mother (who never used recipes) gives me empathy for people who rely on recipes.
 I promise, once you start to “squirt, squeeze and shake” your ingredients, you’ll love the freedom of cooking without measuring.

 The most rewarding experience for me is to hear success stories from students on how they’ve taken my “Wok Star” approach to develop their own wok creations.
 From busy working professionals to people who avoid cooking, my goal is to introduce the world to the joys of cooking without recipes or measuring and I guarantee once you try it, you will be hooked!

-Please visit the PRESS page for articles and videos about my personal appearances.
+Please visit the PRESS page for articles and videos about my personal appearances and media mentions.